-Getting map data and satellite images were very expensive, but people at Google really wanted for their latest project to be a success, so they didn’t save up money, allowing Google Maps to get map and satellite data for the whole world.
+Getting map data and satellite images were very expensive, but people at Google really wanted for their latest project to be a success, so they decided to invest huge sums of money, allowing Google Maps to get map and satellite data for the whole world.

 The birth of Android and the presence of Google Maps on the iPhone gave Google Maps a huge push forward.
 Smartphones became mainstream, and everyone soon had one.
 And one of the most important app on each and every smartphone was (and still is) a digital maps app.
 And Google had a perfect one in the form of Google Maps for Mobile.
 This made Google Maps extremely popular, and it broadened the user base.
 Now, not only you could search maps on your browser, but you could also use them on your phone.

-And today Google Maps for Mobile is an app that gives you info about local stores, restaurants, cafes, pubs, clubs, and all other POI (point-of-interest) types.
-The app is like a city guide for all cities in the world.
+Today, Google Maps for Mobile is an app that gives you info about local stores, restaurants, cafes, pubs, clubs, and all other POIs (point-of-interest).
+The app is like a city guide for every city in the world.
 When on vacation you can just take out your phone and find out all about the city you’re in just by opening Google Maps.

 But Google Maps isn’t just about maps and satellite imagery; Street View is also there.

 Street View, or how to provide virtual travels

 Street View upgraded Google Maps and transformed it from a simple yet revolutionary way to search maps and get directions to a platform where users can discover new places from ground level.
 If you ever wanted to know how it would look if you would visit Time Square, Google Street View can help with that.
 If you wanted to find out your new neighborhood before moving to a flat in a new city, just visit Google Maps, enter Street View and find out where the nearest grocery store is, where you can wait for the bus, and where you can jog during mornings.
 Google Street View offered something never seen before, Pushing Google Maps to new heights.